KIT-IBPT/epics-mrf/docs/using.md

 ### Optional arguments to IOC shell functions

-In addition to the two mandatory arguments, the IOC shell functions for the devices which are controlled via UDP/IP (`mrfUdpIpEvgDevice` and `mrfUdpIpEvrDevice`) accept two optional arguments.
+In addition to the two mandatory arguments, the IOC shell functions for the devices which are controlled via UDP/IP (`mrfUdpIpVmeEvg230Device`, `mrfUdpIpVmeEvm300Device`, `mrfUdpIpVmeEvr230Device`, `mrfUdpIpVmeEvr230RfDevice`, and `mrfUdpIpVmeEvr300Device`) accept two optional arguments.

 The argument order is: